PH Design and Construction 5 Star Google Reviews

 Here’s the breakdown by quality level:

-The Akron and Canton area would see costs between $440,000 and $600,000 before upgrades and land costs.
+Akron and Canton area custom homes typically run $500,000 to $600,000 for a 2,000 sq ft build, based on current builder rates of $250–$300 per square foot.
 Standard homes of the same size might cost between $200,000 and $350,000.
 Want to see what your investment looks like?
 View our completed custom homes across Northeast Ohio to understand the quality and craftsmanship these budgets deliver.

 New home build cost per square foot trends